Garsojamec/JordanCurve/drafted_notes.md

 ### Open Set
 element of the topology

 ### Closed Set
-A subset A of a topological space (X,O) is closed if (X,O) - A is open.
+A subset Closed of a topological space (UnderlyingSet,Topology) is closed if (UnderlyingSet,Topology) - Closed is open.

 ### Interior
-if u have a subset A of a space (X,O) then the union of all open sets contained in A is the interior.
+if u have a subset Subset of a space (UnderlyingSet,Topology) then the union of all open sets contained in Subset is the interior.

+### Closure
+if u have a subset Subset of a space (UnderlyingSet,Topology) then Closure is the intersection of all sets containing Subset.

 ### Simple Closed Curve
 ### Boundary